yarkhinephyo/15-445-database-systems-notes/21 - Distributed Databases.md

 **Shared memory**: Each processor has a global view of the in-memory data structures.
 Each DBMS instance on a processor knows about other instances.

 **Shared disk**: All CPUs connect to disk via an interconnect.
 Can scale execution layer <u>independently</u> from storage layer.
 In theory, can kill the nodes any time, which is an advantage over Shared-Nothing architecture.
 Must send messages between nodes to know about current states.
+More common in cloud-based DBMSs.

 <u>Examples</u> - Spark, Presto, Google BigQuery